nkirkes/nkirkes.github.io/content/posts/welcome-to-2023.md

 ---
 title: "Welcome to 2023"
 date: 2023-01-03T13:46:30-05:00
+publishdate: 2023-01-03T13:46:30-05:00
 draft: true
+summary: 'Some quick-ish, personal anecdotes as we head into the new year and inspired by events at the end of 2022.'
+tags: [personal]
 ---

-#Oh, 2022...
+# Hindsight

 Hindsight has been my most outstanding teacher, and as was the case for so many people, 2022 provided no shortage of lessons.
 This past holiday season was particularly fruitful.
-Before I post more about the year ahead, I wanted to share some anecdotes I'm still processing.
-This may be more cathartic for me than anything.
-Still, I hope something positive is triggered for anyone who happens to read.
+To kick off my writing journey for the year, I wanted to start with some personal reminders.
+Most of my writing will be tech or business-focused.
+This first offering of the year may be more cathartic for me than anything.
+Still, someone may need a gentle nudge in the same direction, and I hope this helps.

 **Remember the basics.**

 A few days before Christmas, I was finishing up a minor remodel to our 1/2 bathroom.
 New paint, some new fixtures, nothing crazy.
 I had pulled out the sink to paint behind it correctly.
 As I was installing a new light fixture - a relatively simple task - I dropped my screwdriver, which perfectly hit one of the water lines from the wall.
 I mean, this was a 3/4" pipe, tiny.
 Dumb luck.
 The 30-year-old peanut brittle of a plastic pipe burst open as the valve hit the ground, filling the bathroom with at least an inch of water within a few moments.
 And here is a lesson about basics: Do you happen to know where your water shutoff is or how to shut the water off from your curb (if you're in a house)?
 Yep.
 I didn't.
 We've been here for a year, and other priorities distracted me from learning the home (*thanks, Netflix*).
 I'll keep the story short, but looking back, I should have known where the in-home shutoff was (it's in my coat closet, underneath a ton of other stuff, if you must know).
 Remember the basics.
-It applies to everything.
+This applies to everything you do.

 **Make (more) time for your family, especially if you're distant.**